 Master of Arts in Psychology, Marriage and Family Therapy and Professional Clinical Counseling

 The program is designed to help students acquire a broad-based knowledge of psychology in its historical and cultural contexts, both as an empirical science of human behavior and as a foundation for a professional career in human services.
-The Master of Arts in Psychology with a combined emphasis Marriage and Family Therapist and Professional Clinical Counseling explores areas such as advanced psychopathology, diagnosis, child abuse reporting, crisis and trauma counseling, community and environmental mental health, and human diversity.
+The Master of Arts in Psychology with a combined emphasis in Marriage and Family Therapy and Professional Clinical Counseling explores areas such as advanced psychopathology, diagnosis, child abuse reporting, crisis and trauma counseling, community and environmental mental health, and human diversity.
 It includes a substantial experimental component in which the student works under supervision at an approved counseling site.